duncanbradley/thesis/reproducibility.md

 The pre-requisite is that these resources are available and suitable packaged to reflect original researchers’ use.
 This provides opportunity to assess one aspect of research, in order to gauge its trustworthiness.

- *Blischak et al., 2019* - scientific approaches requires that researchers may indepdentently authenticate other researchers’ conclusions.

-*Sandve et al. 2013* - Supporting third parties in reproducing research may increases perceptions of the robustness and reliability.

-*Piccolo and Frampton (2016)* - Authors may feel the advantges of reproducible practices even more than their peers.
 *Klein et al. (2018)* - Reproducibility crisis has sparked “urgent conversation”.

+## Reasons for Sharing

-*Klein et al. (2018)* - Sharing details is crucial for assessing the credibility of research.
-Reproducibility supports identification of errors in analysis.
-Another selfish reason for sharing resources permanently is insurance against loss of those resources.
+Supporting third parties in reproducing research may increases perceptions of the robustness and reliability (Sandve et al., 2013).
+Sharing details is crucial for assessing the credibility of research.
+Reproducibility supports identification of errors in analysis (Klein et al., 2018).
+Scientific approaches requires that researchers may indepdentently authenticate other researchers’ conclusions (Blischak et al., 2019).
+This is a duty (Sandve et al., 2013).

+Authors may feel the advantages of reproducible practices even more than their peers (Piccolo and Frampton, 2016).
+For example, working towards reproducibility can save time and effort (Sandve et al., 2013), and sharing resources permanently is insurance against loss of those resources *Klein et al. (2018)*.

 ## Definitions